 The temperature of the lasers should always be between 15°C and 30°C. Damage to the lasers may occur if their temperature is set outside of this range.

 To temperature control Compact ICE through the GUI, navigate to slot 4 by clicking on it in the menu bar on the left-hand side of the screen.
-The temperature channel can be selected with the buttons at the top of the screen, and values can be entered directly into their corresponding fields.
+The temperature channel can be selected with the buttons at the top of the screen labeled "CH" ($1 \& 2 \mid 3 \& 4 \mid 3 \& 5$), and values can be entered directly into any field with white text.
 To Enable the servo, press the "Servo On/Off" button.
 Minimum temperature, maximum temperature, and gain can be adjusted through the vertical bar on the right.